 What happens when you don’t hit your goals?

-“Last year our business was three or four years old, and it was around January when I thought, ‘I'm going to sit down and, for the next couple of weeks, I'm going to sort out our goals for the next year.’
-Okay, so I did that, I set some goals, a time frame, the delegation, and all that sort of thing.
+“Last year our business was three or four years old, and it was around January when we thought, ‘I'm going to sit down and, for the next couple of weeks, We're going to sort out our goals for the next year.’
+Okay, so we did that, we set some goals, a time frame, the delegation, and all that sort of thing.
 One of the goals was that we wanted to have ten new international customers in 100 days and I thought, ‘I'm going to set myself a really, really big and ambitious goal.
 I'm going to really focus on it’ and then my plan was, ‘I want to focus on that with no distractions,’ and you know what?
 I completely failed.”

 “We got three international customers in that time, but that process, and what it actually taught me was, ‘it's not about achieving the goal, it's the process of developing goals and working towards them’.
 Just by setting that goal of ten international customers in 100 days I was more driven.
 You know, I got three, and I wouldn't have got those three without setting that goal.
 I learned that yes, I set too big a goal, but it helped me get my processes and procedures in place for building rapport, and approaching international customers.
 The point is not always to achieve the goal, but to take in valuable lessons whilst trying to achieve the goal!”

-Download our "How to set Goals" super simple guide below
+Download our "How to set Goals" super simple guide below.
+This is one of our most popular downloads.

 CLICK THE QUOTE!